JordiCremades4444/central-node/notebooks/2024_9_ddp_tracker/readme.md

 #2024-09-09
 Added funcitonality for events tracking.
 Simplified the output to only be csv.
 Also added functionality to track ddps that are in full mode

+#2024-09-10
+Added functionality for events tracking.
+Loyalty cards and Limiting quanitties.
+Decoupled the trackers and outputs